MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 - **C# Single-project MSIX app doesn't compile if C++ UWP Tools aren't installed.** If you have a C# Single-project MSIX project, then you'll need to install the **C++ (v14x) Universal Windows Platform Tools** optional component.

 -  **Subsequent language VSIX fails to install into Visual Studio 2019 when multiple versions of Visual Studio 2019 are installed.** If you have multiple versions of Visual Studio 2019 installed (e.g. Release and Preview) and then install the Windows App SDK VSIX for both C++ *and* C#, the second installation will fail.
 To resolve, uninstall the Single-project MSIX Packaging Tools for Visual Studio 2019 after the first language VSIX.
-  - View [this feedback](https://developercommunity.visualstudio.com/t/Installation-of-a-VSIX-into-both-Release/1582487?entry=myfeedback) for additional information about this issue.
+View [this feedback](https://developercommunity.visualstudio.com/t/Installation-of-a-VSIX-into-both-Release/1582487?entry=myfeedback) for additional information about this issue.

+- If you want to `co_await` on the [DispatcherQueue.TryEnqueue](/windows/winui/api/microsoft.ui.dispatching.dispatcherqueue.tryenqueue) method, then use the [resume_foreground](https://github.com/microsoft/wil/blob/master/include/wil/cppwinrt.h#L548-L555) helper function in the [Windows Implementation Library (WIL)](https://github.com/microsoft/wil):

+    1. Add a reference to [Microsoft.Windows.ImplementationLibrary](https://www.nuget.org/packages/Microsoft.Windows.ImplementationLibrary/) NuGet package.
+    2. Add the `#include <wil/cppwinrt_helpers.h>` statement to your code file.
+    3. Use `wil::resume_foreground(your_dispatcher);` to `co_await` the result.

 ## Version 0.8